Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 SETTLEMENT BRIDGE Road (B): Derivation uncertain.

 SHORT Street: The short wide street, linking Blatchford and Suttor Streets, would have become the CBD if the railway had come from Woodstock.
 Fine homes were built on its high ground.
+South Canowindra also had a Short Street, now changed to avoid confusion.

 SMITH Road (B): Derivation uncertain.